-- 1. Place the chassis fan in the chassis. - 2.
-Insert the grommets through the fan vent and slide outward along the groove to secure in place. - 3.
-Connect the fan cable to the system board. - 4.
+- 1. Place the system fan in the chassis. - 2.
+Pass the four grommets through the chassis and slide outward along the groove to secure in place. - 3.
+Connect the system-fan cable to the system board. - 4.
 Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.